-Any employee submitting an allegation must be acting in good faith with reasonable grounds for believing there is a breach of the code of conduct or inappropriate practices.
+Any person submitting an allegation must be acting in good faith with reasonable grounds for believing there is a breach of the Code of Conduct or inappropriate practices.
 An employee who makes an unsubstantiated allegation which is knowingly false or has been made maliciously or in bad faith will be subject to disciplinary action, which may include termination of employment.

-No employee who in good faith and under this policy reports any violation or submits a concern shall suffer harassment, retaliation or adverse consequences.
+No person who, in good faith and under this policy, reports any violation or submits a concern shall suffer harassment, retaliation, or adverse consequences.
 Any individual who retaliates against someone reporting an incident in good faith will be subject to discipline, which may include termination of employment.

-The DI will treat every allegation made as confidential and privileged.
-Therefore, the identity of any person who makes a good faith allegation must be kept confidential and anonymous, if requested, unless it is incompatible with a fair investigation or required by law.
-In such instances the employee registering the concern will be informed in advance.
+The DI will treat every allegation made as confidential and privileged although there may be cases where the incident reported could identify the individual reporting the complaint.
+Therefore, the identity of any person who makes a good faith allegation will, to the best of our ability, be kept confidential and anonymous if requested, unless it is incompatible with a fair investigation or required by law.
+In such instances the person registering the concern will be informed in advance.
 Information will only be made available on a need-to-know basis.

 The DI will pay due regard to fairness to any individual named in the allegation, the seriousness of the issue, and credibility of the information.

-All reports will be taken seriously.
-The DI is committed to investigate allegations of improper activity and inappropriate behaviours as soon as possible, taking into account the seriousness and complexity of the reported issue.
-An officer will be assigned by the Associate Executive Director or Executive Director and will conduct an objective, timely and fair investigation, respecting the rights of individuals.
-Complacency, deception or cover up of wrongdoings and violation against a code of conduct is not tolerated.
+All complaints or reports will be taken seriously.
+The DI is committed to investigating allegations of improper activity and inappropriate behaviours as soon as possible, considering the seriousness and complexity of the reported issue.
+Employee Services, or an outside investigation firm, will conduct an objective, timely, and fair investigation, respecting the rights of individuals.
+Complacency, deception, or cover-up of wrongdoings and violation against the Code of Conduct are not tolerated.

-If on preliminary investigation the allegation is judged to be without substance or merit, the matter will be dismissed and the employee disclosing the concern informed of the decision and reasons for such a dismissal.
+Investigations will be done through a trauma-informed approach, based on our operating work environment.
+If on preliminary investigation the allegation is judged to be without substance or merit, the matter will be dismissed and the employee disclosing the concern will be informed of the decision and reasons for such a dismissal.

-If, at the conclusion of an investigation, The DI determines that a violation or wrongdoing has occurred, the DI will take remedial action equal to the severity of the offence.
-This may include disciplinary action with termination of contracts and reporting to police and regulatory authorities.
+If at the conclusion of an investigation the DI determines that a violation or wrongdoing has occurred, the DI will take remedial action equal to the severity of the offence.

 Retention of Reports